Your dreams, your future. explore the possibilities

 Janusha Gogar

-This will take place during (1) February half-term, (2) Easter holidays, (3) Summer holidays and (4) October half-term and across the week the ladies will visit 5 different businesses.
+This takes place during each term and across the week the ladies will visit 5 different businesses.

 This program offers a unique opportunity for companies to inspire the next generation while providing valuable real-world experience to young women.